ramyarshet123/Inverted-pendulum-control-using-kalman-filter/README.md

 3. With_Kalman_Filter.py: This file implements a control strategy for stabilizing the inverted pendulum using a Kalman filter.

-4. controllability_observability.m: This MATLAB file contains code to analyze the controllability and observability of the inverted pendulum system.
+4. controllability_observability.m: This MATLAB file contains code to check and experiment with the controllability and observability of the inverted pendulum system.

 Usage:

-1. Run inverted_pendulum.py to visualize the simulation of the inverted pendulum system.
+1. Run Without_Kalman_Filter(Only_LQR).py or With_Kalman_Filter.py to visualize the simulation of the inverted pendulum system.

 2. Use the 'a' and 'd' keys to apply external forces and observe the system's response.

 3. press 'q' to quit the simulation.
-After that it generates the plot between real and estimated values of parameters.
+After that it generates the plot of real vs estimated values.

 Dependencies:

-Python 3.x

-OpenCV (cv2)

-NumPy

-scipy

-matplotlib
+Python 3.x, OpenCV (cv2), NumPy, scipy, matplotlib.

 Note: Ensure that all dependencies are installed before running the code.